CodingMatrix/ST2-plugin-Insert-File-Here/README.md

 It is an unofficial modification of https://github.com/mneuhaus/SublimeFileTemplates

 Having been word processing for the past quarter century, I missed the "insert file here" feature in ST2.
-I did not want to convert my entire form file directory into snippets or xml files (incorporating or referencing the path to my own forms).
+I did not want to convert my entire form file directory into snippets or xml files (incorporating the contents of my forms, or referencing the paths to my own forms).

 With this plugin, my form files can remain anywhere I choose and modified directly wtihout the need to fiddle with snippets.
 I do use snippets, but I also enjoy simply inserting a non-snippet file at the caret position.